openframeworks/ofBook/chapters/OOPs!/chapter.md

 #define NBALLS 10
 ```

-We'll now use the CONSTANT value to define the size of our array of objects:
+We'll now use the constant NBALLS value to define the size of our array of objects:

 ```cpp
 Ball myBall[NBALLS];